robinmordasiewicz/f5-cnf-lab/index.rst

 .. container:: hero-header-block

-   Unleash the power of Kubernetes on the world
+   Unleash the power of Kubernetes on the world and your family

 .. mermaid::
    :caption: Figure 5: Pods in Zones